Swiss investigate possible sale of VW diesel cars in Switzerland

-ZURICH The Swiss Federal Roads Office is investigating whether the same type of Volkswagen AG (VOWG_p.DE) diesel cars that were sold in the United States were also sold in Switzerland, a spokesman for the agency said on Tuesday, adding results were due within days.
+ZURICH, Sept 22 The Swiss Federal Roads Office is investigating whether the same type of Volkswagen AG diesel cars that were sold in the United States were also sold in Switzerland, a spokesman for the agency said on Tuesday, adding results were due within days.

 Volkswagen has acknowledged that it cheated on diesel vehicle emissions tests in the United States, prompting several countries to check whether VW cars sold in their markets also used software that deceived regulators measuring emissions.